jkpubsrc/python-module-jk-logging/documentation/01 - Fundamentals.md

 * `AbstractLogger` : This is the abstract base class for all loggers.
 * `BufferLogger` : This logger writes all log messages to an internal buffer.
 Later on you can work with the collected log messages.
 * `ConsoleLogger` : This logger writes all log messages to STDOUT.
-* `DetectionLogger` : This logger creates a protocol about what log levels used during logging.
-Later on you can work with this information.
+* `DetectionLogger` : This logger creates a protocol about what log levels were used during logging and how often.
+Later on you can retrieve and work with this information.
 * `FileLogger` : A logger that writes to a text file.
 A new text file will automatically be generated every month/day/hour.
 * `FilterLogger` : A filter logger will allow only certain log messages to pass through.
 Please note that `FileLogger` is replacing `SimpleFileLogger`.
 * `MulticastLogger` : A multicast logger will forward all log messages to other loggers.